-A couple of days ago, I was interviewed by someone from a personal finance site on how to how to maximize travel time even with a full-time job.
+A couple of days ago, I was interviewed by the Bestgedclasses website on how to how to be successful, without a degree and be able to travel even with a full-time job.
 When the interviewer asked me how many vacation days I have taken in 2017, including weekends and any days the office was closed for holidays, I realized it was 50.

 50 days!
 In one year I traveled 50 days while holding down a full-time job, freelance projects as a travel writer, and still had a social life at the same time.
 Had someone presented this idea to me, I would have thought it was impossible in regards to both time and money.
 But I did it.
 Take also a look at this great video about how to be smart and work full-time and still find the time to travel the world: